How to Parlay Bet on FanDuel | Complete Guide

 Betting parlays on FanDuel is an easy process.
 We’ll go through each step to guide you toward your selection.

 Step 1: Create an Account or Sign-in

 First, you’ll need to create an account by inputting your personal information, including your name, address, and e-mail.
-You can click on our Fanduel review page link to activate the welcome bonus.
+You can click on the Get Bonus button above or head to our FanDuel review to activate the welcome bonus.
 Once this is done, you’ll receive a confirmation e-mail to indicate that your account has been verified.
 If you already have an account, simply enter your username and password.

 Step 2: Deposit Money

 Your next step is to deposit funds into your account.
 The great part about this is that it’s convenient, as FanDuel provides you with multiple banking methods, including debit/credit card, PayPal, and more.
 What’s even better is that your deposit is immediately reflected in your balance, so you’re ready to roll right away.

 Before you sign up and deposit, get the FanDuel No Sweat Bet promo.
 If your wager loses, you will get 100% of it back in free bets, up to $1,000.